marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/getcommand.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: GET_COMMAND, command-line arguments, arguments, to program

 .. _get_command:

-.. index:: GET_COMMAND

-.. index:: command-line arguments

-.. index:: arguments, to program

 GET_COMMAND --- Get the entire command line
 *******************************************